Garongan/frontend-sistem-pengelolaan-iuran/README.md

 # Before running application
+- this app using api from this repository [https://github.com/Garongan/backend-sistem-pengelolaan-iuran](https://github.com/Garongan/backend-sistem-pengelolaan-iuran)
 - open git bash terminal and direct to your desired folder
 - clone this project
 ```bash